 The Carmel Bunkers

 You have made it!
-Your final stop of the first day on your vacation in Barcelona!
+Your final stop on the first day of your vacation in Barcelona!
 I hope you have enjoyed your three days on your Barcelona adventure so far.
 Don’t forget we have two more days still to go.
 It is time to go on your first hike.
 To get to the Bunkers you will have to hike up the Turó de la Rovira to the summit where you will have a 360-degree view of all of Barcelona.
-Plan to start your journey so you can make it to the summit approximately 30 minutes prior to sunset.
-This will give you the most beautiful experience as you watch the sun set behind the mountains and see the pink and purple sky over Barcelona.
+Plan to start your journey so you can make it to the summit approximately 30 minutes before sunset.
+This will give you the most beautiful experience as you watch the sunset behind the mountains and see the pink and purple sky over Barcelona.
 But don’t leave just yet, stay there until it is completely dark out and see the city of Barcelona begin to light up as the nightlife begins.

-The second day in Barcelona we will dedicate to explore some Gaudi masterpieces and other beautiful places.
+On the second day in Barcelona, we will dedicate to explore some Gaudi masterpieces and other beautiful places.

 Every morning at 8:30 am the famous Park Güell opens to the public.
-This is a great way to start off your morning but be prepared for another hike.
-Not as big as the hike to the Carmel Bunkers but it is still definitely a up hill hike but will be worth it for the beautiful sun rise you will catch.
-This is a great way to start off your morning, being able to overlook the city as the sun rises but you will also be able to see the famous architecture of Park Güell created by Antoni Gaudi.
-To make it even better, if you stay at Sant Jordi Hostels Gracia, you are only a 20 minute walk away from your beautiful morning view.
-This is a famous landmark in Barcelona for it’s very unique architecture style and very impressive underground section.
+This is a great way to start your morning but be prepared for another hike.
+Not as big as the hike to the Carmel Bunkers but it is still definitely an uphill hike but will be worth it for the beautiful sunrise you will catch.
+This is a great way to start your morning, being able to overlook the city as the sun rises but you will also be able to see the famous architecture of Park Güell created by Antoni Gaudi.
+To make it even better, if you stay at Sant Jordi Hostels Gracia, you are only a 20-minute walk away from your beautiful morning view.
+This is a famous landmark in Barcelona for its very unique architectural style and very impressive underground section.
 Before you leave, make sure to take a tour of Antoni Gaudi’s home, this is a once and a lifetime opportunity that is definitely worth the 5€.

 One of Barcelona’s most famous tourist attractions and Gaudi’s most famous architectural structure.
 La Sagrada Familia is one of the most breathtaking sites you will see in Barcelona.
 This amazing Basilica has been under construction since Gaudi began the project back in 1852 and it is still under construction to this day and construction does not plan on being complete until in between the years of 2026 and 2028.
 This means this church will be under construction for at least 144 years!
 If you plan on going inside or on a tour, buy tickets at least two days in advance.
 But if you just want to walk around and admire the view, walk around in the parks surrounding La Sagrada Familia, where you can see tons of wildlife and feel completely out of the city.